newmayor/ACTTwitchControls2/arduinoio/readme.txt

 to respectively attach a servo to a PWM pin, get its status (attached/detached) move it to a certain angle, and read its position.

-NOTE that since August 2012 (ver 3.8) the servos are no longer referred by the numbers 1 and 2 but instead by the PWM pin number to which they are attached (e.g. a.servoRead(9) reads the servo attached to pin #9).
+NOTE that since August 2012 (ver 3.8) the servos are no longer referred to by the numbers 1 and 2 but instead by the PWM pin number to which they are attached (e.g. a.servoRead(9) reads the servo attached to pin #9).

 For encoders you can use the commands a.encoderAttach, a.encoderStatus,